A journalist investigating a suspicious death near the Pine Ridge Indian Reservation finds that his questions are more than just questions.

 In the fading light, I could make out a scraggly, patchwork beard wrapped around the tawny skin of the man’s face and a head of dark, matted curls.
 His eyes scanned constantly, as if cataloging all possible routes of egress.

 “No, no, no,” he said, sensing my wariness.
 “I’m not drunk.
+I’m just coming after having seen a truck accident lawyer, so I wouldn’t be under the influence.
 I just want to buy a sandwich for her.”

 He nodded at the woman, whom he had just deposited on a nearby crate.
 She sat slumped forward, her head resting nearly in her lap.
 The reservation has a distinct accent, a singsong cadence—not unlike certain Irish dialects—with drawn-out vowels and an upswinging inflection that tends to make statements sound like questions.
 This man had an accent, but he didn’t have the Pine Ridge accent.
 I introduced myself and asked him what his name was.
 He hesitated.